Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

-To mitigate poor image quality, retinex (MSR) based enhancement algorithms combined with object detection and Euclidean tracking have been used to improve fish detection in unclear underwater images \cite{wageeh2021yolo, anas2020detecting, mohamed2020msr}.
-Kalman Filters may not always be optimal for underwater fish tracking due to non-Gaussian noise and complex environments \cite{qian2014automatically}.
+To deal with poor image quality, retinex (MSR) based enhancement algorithms combined with object detection have been used to improve fish detection in unclear underwater images \cite{wageeh2021yolo, anas2020detecting, mohamed2020msr}.
+Kalman filters may not always be optimal for underwater fish tracking due to the presence of non-Gaussian noise and complex environments \cite{qian2014automatically}.
 Mean offset technology, which models fish probability density based on colour histograms, can fail when the background colour closely resembles the fish colour distribution.
-Tracking algorithms based on covariance representation, which model objects as covariance matrices of pixel-based feature sets, incorporate spatial and statistical characteristics, making them more suitable for tracking fish in challenging underwater scenarios \cite{spampinato2014rule, spampinato2014understanding}.
+Tracking algorithms based on covariance matrices of pixel-based feature sets, incorporate spatial and statistical characteristics, making them more suitable for tracking fish in challenging underwater environments \cite{spampinato2014rule, spampinato2014understanding}.